Working with Communities HNC

 Number of days per week

-- 2 in College
+- 2 days in college; Tuesday and Thursday.

 - Minimum 2 Highers or a relevant NC pass at SCQF Level 6